Truth in Taxation Law

 Nebraskans have been asking for truth and transparency about how their property taxes are set.
 A new law provides taxpayers a well-defined time and place to let their elected officials know how they feel about plans to raise their property taxes.

-With the passage of Sen. Ben Hansen’s bill (LB 644), cities, counties, school boards, and community colleges are required to engage directly with taxpayers when they decide to increase property taxes by two percent (2%) or more on existing property.
+With the passage of LB 644 in 2022, cities, counties, school boards, and community colleges are required to engage directly with taxpayers when they decide to increase property taxes by two percent (2%) or more on existing property.
 Increases due to growth like new construction, improvements and additions to existing buildings is not included.